 - Two nomination letters

 - Nominee's one-page personal statement

 - Nominee's resume or CV

-Students selected as nominees will receive guidance in February as they revise their applications.
+Students selected as nominees will receive guidance to polish their applications before the final national deadline (March 2, 2018).
 They will also be required to provide:

 - Official academic transcripts